The Gaffer’s POV

 Cost Efficiency – Crew Skill and Knowledge

 So that leaves me with less experienced guys (the cheaper you go the worse it gets – you get what you pay for!).
 Then there’s the inbetween guys like myself who have a lot of experience but also have a lot more to learn.
-To the point – the less experienced crew need to be taught things and can you guess what that means?
-It means more time.
+To the point – the less experienced crew need to be educated and you can guess what that means – more time.
 If I have to teach a guy how to run a stinger safely, or how a light works or explain a piece of equipment, etc etc, more money goes into the burn pile.
-I don’t mind teaching – if there’s time for it – but if there’s not… then every second I spend teaching someone something is a second of it not getting done.
+I don’t mind educating new guys – if there’s time for it – but if there’s not… then every second I spend teaching someone something is a second of it not getting done.

 If I ask for a certain amount of people for crew – it is for a very important reason – and it’s because I know how long it takes to set equipment up.
 If I know the truck is half a mile away and we don’t have carts – so we need to carry gear – it costs time.
 If there are stairs and no elevator – more time.
 If there’s a long cable run or we have a tow plant – more time.
 If we have a super intense schedule ahead of us and are understaffed – more time.
 And if you know my department, you know how production can come to a grinding halt because we’re understaffed.
-I abhor it when production waits on me – I want to be lit and to be shooting.
-If I’m on my phone – it’s a good thing – because that means we’re shooting.
+I can’t stand when production waits on me – I want to be lit and to be shooting.

 “I was almost seriously injured once…”